-• Once your scheme has been approved and the residents contribution has been received, the council will commission the work with the contractor.
-The contractor will liaise with you to arrange an installation date.
-As all gates are made to measure, this will take approximately 6-8 weeks.

-• Once the gates are installed and the keys are distributed, you and your neighbours will be able to enjoy the additional security of the gates.
+- Once your scheme has been approved and the resident's contribution has been received, the council will commission the work with the contractor.
+The contractor will liaise with the Lead Resident to arrange an installation date.
+As all gates are made to measure, this can take approximately 10-12 weeks. - Once the gates are installed the gating contractor will provide all keys for the Lead Resident to distribute directly, after which all neighbours will be able to enjoy the additional security of the gate/s.